Sunday, 29 December 2013

 On my flight back to Seoul, since most of the time, I take Cebu Pacific (kasi mas mura), pero yun nga lang, kung gusto mong kumain ng in-flight meal nila, you have to pay for it.
 Ako, may sarili akong dalang in-flight meal.

 Yung nga lang, kawawa yung katabi kong pasahero.
 Maglalaway siya.
 Ha-ha-ha!
-There was a flight, baon ko empanadas and tarts, and another time I had ube jam!
+There was one occasion, where during the flight to Korea, baon ko empanadas and tarts, and another time I brought ube jam (read blog here)!

 No. 12: Enjoy your time with family and friends